top of page

 ABOUT ME

-Born and raised in Thailand, Dr. Natty Oranicha Jumreornvong is a Stanford and Mount Sinai trained physician in NYC.
+Born and raised in Thailand, Dr. Natty Oranicha Jumreornvong is a Stanford educated physician practicing across Manhattan, Queens and the Bronx through the Mount Sinai Healthcare System.

 She has experience co-developing a Cardinal Ventures winning EHR software company for developing countries.
-She's currently developing an AI telemedicine and pain management software, as well as an AI assisted multi lingual virtual reality interventional pain training program.
+She's currently developing an AI assisted multi lingual virtual reality interventional pain program and pain management software available in 20+ languages with feasibility trial sites across multiple continents.

 Learn More